 With the eyes of the global community turning to the arrival of the COVID-19 vaccine, the aviation industry is gearing up to play a critical role in the distribution of millions of doses of it throughout 2021.
 From revamping handling procedures to adapting more and more passenger jets for cargo-only flights – what are the challenges for air cargo companies in the upcoming months?

-As September comes to an end, it´s time to share with you a summary of the latest news in the aviation industry.
-From the introduction of new travel incentives to the development of strategies to win back travelers’ confidence – read here some highlights on what airlines, airports, and governments have done in the past weeks.
+As December comes to an end, it´s time to share with you a summary of the latest news in the aviation industry.
+From the crucial role, airlines will play in vaccine´s distribution to the increasing efforts of airports to foster the well-being of air travelers – read here the highlights of the month.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.